 The two main uses of credit cards are:

-• 1.
-Paying for goods and services without any cash.
+- 1. Paying for goods and services without any cash.

-• 2.
-Borrowing funds in the form of a cash advance.
+- 2. Borrowing funds in the form of a cash advance.

-With a credit card, you are paying for goods and services by borrowing funds from your card issuer.
+With a credit card, you pay for goods and services by borrowing funds from your card issuer.
 You can think of it as getting a short-term loan – the issuer pays for your purchase at the point of sale, and then you pay that amount back to the issuer, plus interest and any additional agreed-upon fees.

-Alternatively, you can use a credit card to borrow funds from your card issuer in the form of a cash advance.
-Most card issuers grant a line of credit (LOC) to cardholders, enabling them to do that.
-Depending on your credit rating, your credit card will probably have a pre-set cash borrowing limit.
+Alternatively, you can use a credit card to borrow funds from your card issuer as a cash advance.
+Most card issuers grant cardholders a line of credit (LOC), enabling them to do that.
+Your credit card will probably have a pre-set cash borrowing limit depending on your credit rating.

 What are the Benefits of Credit Cards?